 - Named-dropped in Scrubs to describe the Chicago neighborhood Carla grew up in.

-- Similarly, punk originated in the poorer areas of London and New York during The Seventies.
+- Similarly, punk originated in the poorer areas of London and New York during The '70s.

-- Brazilian Baile Funk is a contemporary music from the ghettos.
-Many musician perform free gigs in the Barrio, and the next night, at a club on the other side of the tracks, now charging for tickets.
+- Brazilian Baile Funk is contemporary music from the ghettos.
+Many musicians perform free gigs in the Barrio, and the next night, at a club on the other side of the tracks, now charging for tickets.

 - "Rag Doll" by Frankie Valli and The Four Seasons.
 The girl is from the wrong side of the tracks.
 The boy loves her anyway.